 Furthermore, he really attacks the football when he identifies where it’s going.
 If the ball is anywhere near his area, he will do whatever it takes to make a play on it.
 His three flaws are also really coachable.
 Henderson is a very poor tackler.
 When he recognizes what’s going on before the snap and then reacts, he can make a great tackle, but he’s so inconsistent that Dan Quinn needs to reteach it to him for him to be successful at the NFL level.
 Henderson’s eye discipline is also very poor.
 He sometimes gets caught staring in the backfield, which slows down his ability to change direction, making him susceptible to giving up position and leverage on inside-breaking routes.

 Every corner has flaws, but how the coachability of those flaws really does play a role in their draft stock.
-While it’s arguable his 2019 tape was a little underwhelming, Henderson’s 2018 tape showed incredible potential as quarterbacks refused to throw the ball his way, and if he fixes those the aforementioned flaws, he can be one of the most versatile corners in the entire league, playing multiple types of coverages in a very struggling defense.
+While it’s arguable his 2019 tape was a little underwhelming, Henderson’s 2018 tape showed incredible potential, as quarterbacks refused to throw the ball his way, and if he fixes those the aforementioned flaws, he can be one of the most versatile corners in the entire league, playing multiple types of coverages in a very struggling defense (see depth chart here).

 17. Dallas Cowboys- Jeff Gladney, CB, TCU